Get the inside scoop from a grocery store insider on how to save money on groceries before even stepping foot in a store!

 Ten – The best way on how to save money on groceries…

 … is to leave your kids at home.
 Sorry, it’s true.
 I mean, you love your kids!
-No question about that, but when they come with you, they want everything!
+No question about that, but when they come with you, they want everything – they get impulse purchase fever too!
 Or they are throwing fits, and you just need to hurry up with everything and get out of there as fast as possible!
 So you grab things left and right and dump them into your cart!

 Please forgive me if I have overgeneralized on kids’ behavior at the store; if you have perfect angels, then great!
 My perfect angel transforms into a demon and decides that she wants a bag of dog food NOW!!!!!!!!!!!!!!!! (and no, we don’t have a dog, but she still wants it!)